jhonatanparada499/school-registration-system/README.md

 # School Registration System
-A desktop administrative application for a college registrar
+A desktop administrative application for a college registrar.

 ## Task Distribution Table